 Bringing your dog?

 Described by some as being a paradise.
 It’s easy to see why the location manager picked it for Nampara Cove.
 With gorgeous fine soft white sand washed by a sea that turns turquoise in the sun and high cliffs on both sides providing shelter, it’s an oasis of stunning natural beauty.
-In episode two, Demelza and Ross find themselves walking along Porthcurno in a dream sequence on a spectacular sunny day.
+In episode two of the first series, Demelza and Ross find themselves walking along Porthcurno in a dream sequence on a spectacular sunny day.